spekulatius/PHPScraper/websites/README.md

 ```

 ::: tip Null
-If there aren't any matching elements (here the links) on the page, an empty array will be returned.
+If there aren't any matching elements (here links) on the page, an empty array will be returned.

 For methods that normally return a single string (e.g. `title`), `null` will be returned in this case.
 :::